taybenlor/runno/README.md

 - [https://runno.dev](https://runno.dev) - Website / Host
 - [https://runno.run](https://runno.run) - Client

-It's not ready to be public yet so please don't share.
-Thanks!

 ## Client

 The client is the virtual terminal application which pulls down packages and